← Back to blog

 • Procedure for exporting and preserving clips

-Without this, teams repeat investigations and lose confidence in the system.
+Without documentation, teams repeat investigations and lose system confidence.

 Final recommendation